An introduction to Reshetnyak's theory of subharmonic distances: Introduction

 \section{Introduction}

 Given a set of admissible curves in a plane domain $M$, and a function $\lambda$ such that its square root is integrable along any admissible curve, an intrinsic pseudo-distance can be defined over $M$.
 Indeed, the integration of the square root of $\lambda$ over an admissible curve defines the length of the curve, and the infimum of these lengths between two points is defined as the distance between the points.
-If $\lambda$ is $C^\infty$, one obtains a Riemannian distance, whose tensor metric is conformal to the Euclidean one.
-Another basic famous examples are flat metrics with conical singularities, for which $\lambda$ is a sum of $|\cdot - z_0|^\gamma$.
+If $\lambda$ is $C^\infty$, one obtains a Riemannian distance, whose metric tensor is conformal to the Euclidean one.
+Another basic famous examples are flat metrics with conical singularities, for which $\lambda$ is a sum of $|\cdot - z_0|^\gamma$, with $z_0$ any point in the plane, and $\gamma$ any real number.
 What should be the good regularity of $\lambda$ to develop a theory of ``Riemannian geometry with low regularity'' on surfaces, containing the Riemannian case and the case of flat metrics?
 This has been answered in a series of articles by Yu.
 G. Reshetnyak in the $60'$s: the logarithm of $\lambda$ is a difference of subharmonic functions, and admissible curves are rectifiable arcs (for the Euclidean distance).
 In this case, the pseudo-distance is a distance, called a \emph{subharmonic distance}.

 A subharmonic distance comes with a natural notion of curvature measure, which, in the Riemannian case, is the sectional curvature times the area measure.
-Actually, the $\lambda$ term of a subharmonic distance is better defined from the potential of a measure plus a harmonic mapping.
+Actually, the $\lambda$ term in a subharmonic distance is better defined from the potential of a measure plus a harmonic mapping.
 A central result in the theory relates the converge of the measures to the (uniform) convergence of the distances.
 One implication of this theorem is that, on a given domain, the set of subharmonic distances is exactly the set of the limits (for the uniform convergence) of sequences of Riemannian distances, with uniformly bounded total variation of the curvature measure, preserving the topology.\footnote{Relaxing the curvature bound assumption would be too general, see e.g., \cite{cassorla}.
 See \cite{burago-limit} if the condition for the limit metric to have the topology of a surface is relaxed.}